stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (cyuan10-stat6250): 110 minutes feel a rushed for 65 questions - have you had past students not finishing the final exam?
 - Question (kveng-stat6250): How much time do we have to invest on this class daily in order to do well on the final exam?
 - Answer (kveng-stat6250): Depend on the individual students some would take more time to learn the materials and some would take less time to learn the materials.
+- Question (dlee117−stat6250): Which chapters do you need to study out of the course textbook for the final exam and what should you focus on?

 [Course Structure Quiz, Problem 6]
 - Question (ilankham−stat6250): Is the ability to earn five total achievements at all related to the common employee rating scale of 0-5, with 5 being the highest possible level of performance?